-I think VMT is of little real value to determine how the Level of Service in the adjacent intersections to these two projects will be affected.
+I think VMT is of little real value to determine how the Level of Service in the adjacent intersections To these two projects will be affected.
 LOS is the true indicator of future traffic trends.

-Please make sure that the LOS Traffic Studies are performed.
-We are losing viable active retail which is a true loss to the city.
+Please make sure that the VMT Traffic Studies are performed.
+We are losing viable active retail Which is a true loss to the city.
 We don't want SB 330 to be both a retail crisis for the city As well as a traffic crisis in our city.
+Thank you very much.